On this page:

-For instance, the British School Warsaw and American School of Warsaw each have students from over 50 nations.
+Some schools have students from over 50 nations.
 In addition to Poland, this includes students from Canada, the US, Britain, France, Germany, China, Japan, Korea, and many other countries.
 Many find the diverse student body of Poland day schools quite rewarding: it can be a great way to learn about new languages, cultures, and customs.

 - High-level academics: Poland day schools are known for rigorous instruction.
 They offer a wide range of challenging subjects, from math, science, and the arts, to civics, culture, and history.
 They also offer plenty of opportunities for enrichment through tailored instruction, gifted programs, IB programs and Advanced Placement (AP) courses.